liferay/liferay-docs/develop/new-articles/application-development/03-creating-a-portlet-application.markdown

 This message means that Liferay's deployment mechanism has detected the JAR file that you copied to the `deploy` folder.
 Liferay copies your JAR file to the `osgi/modules` folder.
-Once your portlet bundle has been deployed, add your portlet to a page and look for the following message (or the message that you configured in your portlet) to be displayed by your portlet.
+Once your portlet bundle has been deployed, add it to a page and look for the following message (or the message that you configured in your portlet) to be displayed by your portlet.

     Example Portlet is working!